 Restored buildings include the 100-year old two-story log homestead house, the shop, log ice house, underground cellar, log bunkhouse, meat house, log barn, and the historic outhouse.
 The Sommers Ranch Headquarters including the homestead buildings were placed on the National Register of Historic Places in 2009.

-The homestead is currently open during the summers, June through August, on Friday and Saturday from 10am – 3pm.
+The homestead is open during the summers, June through August, on Saturday and Sunday from 10am – 3pm.
 It is also open by special arrangement for living history activities for school groups in May and September.

 Hands on living history activities include collecting and cleaning chicken eggs, milking a cow, hand washing laundry, finding blocks of ice in the ice house, leathercraft, roping, typing on a typewriter, sewing on a treadle sewing machine, talking on a crank telephone, playing board games and more.